LauraNikolov/get_next_line/README.md

 You should be able to call get_next_line() once with fd 3, then 4, then 5, then 3 again, 4 again, etc.

-Project completed and validated at 125%.
+Project completed and validated at 125% in december 2023

 ![img](success.png)